Taking a few days off for Thanksgiving? Be a role model for your colleagues. Turn on a real out of office reply. You’ll never look back, I promise.

 “I am currently out of the office with limited access to email.
-I will return your message when I return.”
+I will reply to your message when I return.”

-You click “send automatic replies,” turn off the light, and head home for ten days of much needed vacation with family.
+You click “send automatic replies,” turn off the light, and head home for a few days of much needed vacation with family.

-One year, when I came home from vacation, I just didn’t put email back on my phone.
+One year, when I back from vacation, I just didn’t put email back on my phone.
 And you know what?
 No one noticed but me.
-Gone was the peri-shower check to read the email that arrived between 10pm when I turned off my computer and when I got out of the house and arrived at work.
+Gone was the pre-shower check to read the email that arrived after 10pm.
 The extra 90 minutes or so of not reading email didn’t cause my world to fall apart.
-Instead, the anxiety that often came from an irritating email no longer led to stressed out commutes.
+Instead, the anxiety that often came from an irritating email before work no longer led to a stressed out commute.

 I now commute with my cup of tea and a mind that can wander around thinking about the coming day or the interesting piece on NPR.
-When I get to work and turn on my desktop, I’m more ready to face that email someone sent at 11pm.
-And in the elevator, I’m more likely to make eye contact and smile at my co-travelers.
-I pride myself on being available to my residents and colleagues, but I probably can spare the walk between office buildings for my own thoughts, not email.
+In the elevator, I’m more likely to make eye contact and smile at my co-workers.
+When I get to my office and turn on my desktop, I’m more ready to face that email someone sent at 11pm.

 Two family vacations ago, I decided to take on the Out of Office.
 Dr. Jenny Rudolph from the Center for Medical Simulation, who has since led a book club podcast on this topic, inspired me with her own out of office message that included a link to a New York Times article about creativity being fueled by down time.
 Could I do it?